dwarfthe34/mtbotter_patch/CREATE-BOT.md

     public:
-        MtBotter(const char* botname,             //The name of your bot. const std::string &password,     //The password for your bot. const std::string &address_name, //The name of your/the server (you can just put that IP of it again if it doesn't have a name) const std::string hostname,      //The IP of your/the server const unsigned short port,       //The port of your/the server bool ipv6);                      //If the server is IPv6
+        MtBotter(const char* botname,             //The name of your bot. const std::string &password,     //The password for your bot. const std::string &address_name, //The name of your/the server (you can just put the IP again) const std::string hostname,      //The IP of your/the server const unsigned short port,       //The port of your/the server bool ipv6);                      //If the server is IPv6